anderson-aristotle/js-array-iteration-method/README.md

 By the end of this talk, developers should be able to:

 -   Write callbacks to pass to array methods
--   Write functions to emulate array methods
+-   Call array methods and pass callback as an argument
 -   Write functions using array methods to add functionality.

 ## Preparation